RegioSprinter: Nærumbanen (Denmark)

 In 1999 the Nærumbanen (LNJ) in the Copenhagen area bought four RegioSprinter railbuses and deployed them on the line between Nærum and Jægersborg.

-Since 2002 operations have been run by Lokalbanen A/S (LB), which took over several smaller railway companies in the Copenhagen area.
+From 2002-2015 operations were run by Lokalbanen A/S (LB), which took over several smaller railway companies in the Copenhagen area.
 The railbuses were owned at the time by the Hovedstadens Lokalbaner, which hired them to the LB.

+In 2015, the merger between Lokalbanen and Regionstog resulted in the formation of Lokaltog.
+Since 2015, Nærumbanen has been run by Lokaltog.

 GW Train Regio (Czechia)

 Since 2016, 15 units were purchased and operated by a Czech private operator GW Train Regio (previously known as Viamont, a.s.), who operated the route Karlovy Vary – Mariánské Lázně since 2006 with Regiosprinter units rented from Vogtlandbahn.
 Purchased units (11 from Rurtalbahn, 4 from Vogtlandbahn) were refurbished by Czech company CZ Loko, with new seats Borcad REGIO+, a new accessible toilet, air conditioning, WiFi, power outlets for passengers.
 Since September 2016 are operated on route Karlovy Vary – Mariánské Lázně (4 units) and since December 2017 11 units are operated on Šumava local lines České Budějovice – Černý Kříž, Číčenice – Nové Údolí and Strakonice – Volary.
 It seems to be the biggest fleet of Regiosprinters at the moment.

 One unit was damaged beyond repair after the frontal crash with another train (former DB 628 unit) on May 3, 2018.
 While the 628 unit was returned to the service, the Regiosprinter was left to be used for spare parts and another unit was from bought from Rurtalbahn, sent for the same upgrade as previous units to refill the fleet.